 Co.tribute hired me to work alongside Abisheg Elijah, the VP of Marketing and Strategy on completely revamping their website.
-The initial one was a very simplistic site that only had a couple pages and was not an up to date reflection of how their software could be used by clients.
+Their current website was somewhat simplistic and only had a couple pages which did not fully reflect how their software could be used by clients.

 Because co.tribute already had a defined brand system they wanted to stick with, the challenge was to work within these limitations while also breathing new life into the design side of the website.
 My role was to take the copy they had decided on and to find a consistent way to visually express the features and strengths of their platform.